The name is distinctive, the boots are unique and if you wear them right, you’re sure to be a stylish chap.

 In summary, this is how you wear Chukka boots

-• Casually.
+• Wear casually.
 Never try to wear Chukkas with a suit or formal wear.
 Smart casual or casual is best.

-• With Chinos.
+• Wear with Chinos.
 With or without trouser break is fine, just give consideration to your socks.

 • Contrast with trouser colour.
 Let your Chukkas make an impression.